circuit-circus/circuit-circus/README.md

 # circuit-circus.com
+*this is the develop branch*

 ✨ 🎪 🎪 🎪 ✨

 #### Update May 24 ####
-Removed develop branch (was a mess anyway), in order to start fresh and use Git Flow for features n stuff, rather than random cluttered work on develop.
+Removed old develop branch (was a mess anyway), in order to start fresh and use Git Flow for features n stuff, rather than random cluttered work on develop.

 ## Repo structure 🌲🌳 ##